 *We take intake requests by EMAIL ONLY.*

-**Please note that Kat’s Kritters Rescue is transitioning away from a traditional adopting rescue towards a Sanctuary for less adoptable animals.
-As such, our ability to intake new animals has decreased and our focus is on orphaned neonates, senior animals, animals with high medical needs, or animals with certain behavioural challenges (shy, feral, etc.).
-We will continue to intake animals when space, time, and resources allow and will continue to adopt out certain animals, or transfer to a partner organization for adoption.
+**Please note that Kat’s Kritters Rescue no longer offers an adoption program because we have transitioned fully to a sanctuary for animals with medical or behavioural issues.
+As such, our ability to intake new animals is very limited and our focus is on orphaned neonates, senior animals, animals with medical needs, or animals with certain behavioural challenges (shy, feral, etc.).
+We will continue to intake animals when space, time, and resources allow and animals that are deemed adoptable will be transferred to partner organizations for adoption.
 Due to our current set up, we are only able to accept animals at this time that are proven to be social with other animals.

 *IMPORTANT! – Animals previously adopted from Kat’s Kritters Rescue MUST be returned to us if you are no longer able to keep them.*